 When not working, Taylor can be found traveling, cooking, spending time with loved ones, or (surprise!) lost in a good book.
 Taylor will be on faculty at the following conferences in 2013:

 Sara Sciuto is a new member of Full Circle Literary.
-A recent graduate of the University of California, San Diego, Sara also completed literature coursework at NYU.
-Before joining Full Circle, she gained valuable experience working on film and foreign rights with the Taryn Fagerness Agency.
+A graduate of the University of California, San Diego, Sara also completed literature coursework at NYU.
+Before joining Full Circle, she gained valuable experience working on film and foreign rights with Taryn Fagerness Agency.

 Stefanie von Borstel

 Sara is actively building her list with a focus on middle grade and young adult fiction; in particular, contemporary, historical, gothic/thriller/horror, sci-fi, mystery/suspense, fantasy, and other speculative fiction.
 For Young Adult, she's especially drawn to literary voices with commercial appeal.
 For Middle Grade, her tastes are more broad and she seeks everything from provoking historical to fun/silly adventure projects.
 She has a particular soft spot for gritty narratives, anything with international or regional locales, period settings, and anything with artistic themes.

 Sara is also looking for standout picture books, especially those with a quirky or humorous narrative; and welcomes author/illustrators, as well as conceptual or art-driven projects.
 She's also considering select adult nonfiction in the areas of craft, design, how-to, lifestyle, and pop culture.
 For children's nonfiction, she's open to a wider range of both narrative and prescriptive projects.
 Currently, she is NOT considering any adult fiction (all genres).